Washington State Noxious Weed Control Board Committees

 The committee of greatest interest to citizens is the Noxious Weed Committee, which advises the Board on changes and additions to the state’s official weed list of invasive plant species.

 The Noxious Weed Committee usually meets within the week before State Noxious Weed Control Board meetings in May, July and September.
 Contact us for details about attending the meetings.
 Meetings are open to the public and citizens are encouraged to propose changes or additions to the weed list.
+Find out more about submitting proposals here.

 The Noxious Weed Committee can be contacted by emailing email@example.com.